frothkoetter/cdw/README.md

 INFO  : Completed executing command(queryId=hive_20220427111723_1f126db0-84aa-4df6-b0a1-065a4f9001e4); Time taken: 0.466 seconds

-The second query has read only the month of the parition year=2022 and month=1.
+The second query has read only the month of the partition year=2022 and month=1.

-This expample shows that the execution time is greatly decreased because less data was read.
+This example shows that the execution time is greatly decreased because less data was read.

 ------
-## Lab 6 - Slowly Changing Dimensions (SCD) - TYPE 2
+## Lab 7 - Slowly Changing Dimensions (SCD) - TYPE 2

 *Do all these steps in the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*